syncopika/piano_roll_browser/README.md

 a music sequencer inspired by LMMS, one of the best software applications ever!
 also carries a bit of influence from PxTone Collage, another great application!

-This project is currently still an early prototype. more to come hopefully! (^_^\)
+This project is currently still a prototype. more to come hopefully! (^_^\)

 ### instructions:
 to change the name of the piece or the composer, double click on 'title' or 'composer', just above the buttons.
-left-click a block in the grid to place a note; click again to remove.
+left-click a block on the grid to place a note; click again to remove.
 right-click blocks on the grid to create 16th notes (subdivide), or rejoin 16th notes to revert back to 8th notes.
 You can also change a note's properties, such as volume and style.
-right-click an instrument to modify its sound, name, and volume.
+right-click an instrument block to modify its sound, name, and volume.
 check out a demo! see the demo dropdown box.

 ### known problems:
 can get pretty slow when changing instruments.
+performance seems slower and the audio clicks in Firefox (the workaround I used seems to just work in Chrome)
+can be used in Edge, but loading the demos completely fails and stalls the page :<

 ### current next steps:
 still need to delete instruments.